dmorison/mapbox-route-plotter/README.md

 # Next steps

-- Rearrange waypoints using drag and drop to update route
 - Make the route points draggable and update the route
 - Measure the distance of the route and display this in the sidebar
+- Include a clear route button

 # Getting Started with Create React App